bplmaps/lmec-main-site/content/articles/bery-posters.md

 ---
-title: Sightseeing Boston on the Elevated
+title: Touring Boston on the Elevated
-description: Take a tour around Boston in the early twentieth century through an eye-popping series of posters created by the Boston Elevated Railway
+description: Take a sightseeing tour around Boston in the early twentieth century through an eye-popping series of posters created by the Boston Elevated Railway
 author: Garrett Dash Nelson
 date: 2024-04-22T02:00:00-05:00
 draft: true